|

 Write down some of your most important reasons on a small card.
 Review these reasons

-several times a day, especially when you’re tempted to reach for a cigarette.
-In
+several times a day, especially when you’re tempted to reach out to tobacco.
+Below are

 |